TouK/nussknacker/docs/MigrationGuide.md

  `processTypes`  configuration should be used from now on.
 * [#763](https://github.com/TouK/nussknacker/pull/763) Some API traits (ProcessManager, DictRegistry DictQueryService, CountsReporter) now extend `java.lang.AutoCloseable`.
+* Old way or additional properties configuration should be replaced by the new one, which is now mapped to `Map[String, AdditionalPropertyConfig]`

 ## In version 0.0.12